michaelbycycle/441/HW1/readme.md

 Hello how are you?
-I was wondering
+I was wondering.
+Do